imyrvold/imyrvold.github.io-ivan/Content/aws/rekognition-lambda-part-2.md

 We will also create a second S3 bucket, to keep a thumbnail of the image we upload.
 We create the thumbnail with the help of the ImageMagick library.
 But first I had to make a Swift package of the library, and [this blog post](/aws/use-imagemagick-in-amazon-linux) I made shows how to do this.

+Because we have two Swift Lambda functions, both with their own Swift Package Manager and Source folder, we have to make a new `lambda` folder which contains a folder for each of the two Lambda function sources, `rekfunction` and `servicefunction`.

 The full code base is available from my [GitHub account](https://github.com/imyrvold/DevhrProjectCICD), and I have a branch for each part of this series.
 The branch of this part is  `part2`.

 ![RekFunction](/images/lambda/rekfunction.png)

-## Swift Package Manager
+## Swift Package Manager - rekfunction

-Because we are using the ImageMagick library, we have to include it in as a dependency from my GitHub repository.
+Because we are using the ImageMagick library, we have to include it as a dependency from my GitHub repository.
 For more information about the library, check out my [blog post](/aws/use-imagemagick-in-amazon-linux) about it.
+Add it to `lambda/rekfunction/Package.swift`.

 ```
 // swift-tools-version:5.3